aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 Every golden runs the real `sam` CLI as a subprocess.
 Rejected: process startup × N templates is too slow for a per-PR gate; flakier on Windows;
 deterministic package output without `moto` is hard.
-Subprocess invocation is kept, but only at the daily regression tier where speed and determinism matter less.
+Subprocess invocation is kept, but only at the daily integration tier where speed and determinism matter less.

 Snapshot plugin (`syrupy`, `pytest-snapshot`)